This post may contain affiliate links, please see our policy for details.

 How to make an easy DIY nightstand from a grungy, old thrift store stool.

-It’s been awhile but I’m back with The Thrifty Style Team and they’re sharing all kinds of thrifty goodness this month.
-Don’t forget to check out their projects and my printable How-To card at the end of the post.
+Don’t forget to check out my printable How-To card at the end of the post.

 Supplies to make a DIY nightstand from a stool:

 - old stool

 - paint brush

 I loved the patina of the metal legs but the dirty fabric and funky fringe had to go.

 My plan for this old shop stool was to give the legs a good cleaning and remove the fabric and fringe in the hopes that the wood underneath was usable.